-I don’t like using scare tactics but now and then I do have to, to try and emphasise my point.
+I don’t like using scare tactics but now and then I do have, to try and emphasize my point.

 Let’s say you ask this locator, that you have always used, about the DBYD certification and he says that he hasn’t got time, or that he did it and failed, or he might say that he hasn’t missed too many underground utilities, so he doesn’t need to go and get it.
 And you say, “OK,” and you then go on and continue to use him.

 What happens if, say in four months down the track, he misses a plastic gas main, that you hit?
 It ignites and someone is badly hurt or, worse, someone burns to death.
 You all end up in court and the question gets asked of you, “Why were you using that locating technician when you knew, or you had not made the effort to find out if, he had passed the minimum qualifications to become a certified DBYD locator?”